 b.
 Maybe public or private or hybrids thereof;

 c.
 Is permission or permissionless or hybrids thereof;

 ii.
 Smart contracts and related applications, including decentralized autonomous organizations, as well as other similar arrangements;

 iii.
 Any other innovative technology arrangement which may be designated by the responsible Minister, on the recommendation of the Authority, by notice from time to time.

-Certification of an innovative technology arrangement from the Authority may be sought for one or more specified purposes and with reference to one or more specified qualities, features, attributes, behaviours or aspects which will be determined by the same Authority and stated in the certification.
+Certification of an innovative technology arrangement from the Authority may be sought for one or more specified purposes and with reference to one or more specified qualities, features, attributes, behaviors or aspects which will be determined by the same Authority and stated in the certification.

 In this regard, the Authority must be satisfied that:

 iii.
-The innovative technology arrangement has a registered technical administrator in office at all times, and who, amongst other things, is able to demonstrate to the Authority its ability to:
+The innovative technology arrangement has a registered technical administrator in the office at all times, and who, amongst other things, is able to demonstrate to the Authority its ability to:

 a. satisfy all pre-requisites for certification;

 b. meet standards on a continuing basis and to address any critical matters stated in any guidelines issued by the Authority;